sidWAF/awsec2tutorial/README.md

 # awsec2tutorial
-How to create and EC2 Instance in AWS.
+How to create an EC2 Instance in AWS.